PR Guarantees vs. PR Promises

 Collaborate with us on the article and provide final approval.

-The next time you hear someone say, “You can’t guarantee PR!” remember, what they’re really saying is you can’t promise PR.
-I agree, but a PR promise is different than a PR guarantee.
+The next time you hear someone say, "You can't guarantee PR," remember what they're really saying is you can't promise PR.
+I agree.
+But a PR promise is different from a PR guarantee.